 I had very little interest in the father search and the drama did not make it a central focus, though it was the “story of the week” for the last couple of episodes.
 What really reeled me in was the magazine setting of the drama.
 Kate works for a weekly publication called East, which is famous for its exposés of politician scandals, affairs, scams and the like.
 East pursues stories because of its never-ending interest in humans and what they are capable of, and if that means unsavoury incidents, so be it.
 East is much vilified for this, but makes no apology for its hard-hitting and no-holes-barred journalism style that is reminiscent of the tabloids in Hong Kong and the UK.
 That said, East prides itself on its determination to tell the truth without taking sides and the need for vigilante justice, which it says sets it apart from others.
 In that sense, Kate is very much representative of East – she is a go-getter and her aggressive, in-your-face interview tactics are not always welcome, but she produces results and is well respected among her colleagues.
 Kate is not an easy character to like, but a woman who loves her job and is great at it is so rare in J-dramas that she probably ought to be applauded for simply existing.

 Having worked in a similar media environment, I loved the portrayal of the East newsroom and the whole cutthroat, adrenaline-high vibe.
 The newsroom is a hive of activity, a microcosm of a city that never sleeps.
 I loved the teamwork and camaraderie of the newsroom – in a place where you see and spend more time with your colleagues than your family, the close-knit atmosphere is heartwarming and comforting.
 The deadlines, the rush for a breaking story, haggling with newsmakers, stories getting pulled, going over proofs and checking copy, making changes to headlines, photo captions, layout and the like… all these brought back wonderful memories and I could relate to each and every one of these moments.
 I laughed with delight when the chief editor Iwatani Susumu (Sasaki Kuranosuke) kept asking his subordinate for a better, snappier headline – a bad headline can’t capture readers’ attention, and how to come up with a great one that encapsulates the essence of the story requires years of experience.
-These days, the need to put a thousand and one facts into the headline means brevity in headlines is a rare skill only possessed by the most savvy and experienced of editors.
+These days, the need to put a thousand and one facts into the headline means brevity in headlines is a rare skill possessed by only the most savvy and experienced of editors.
 Iwatani is such an editor, with the boldness, shrewdness, precision and foresight necessary to steer a publication like East.
 He pushes people’s buttons like no other, and knows how to get the best out of his staff.
 Iwatani is my favourite character of the entire drama, and Sasaki Kuranosuke was brilliant – he was so charismatic and portrayed the character with such ease and flair that it was easy to understand why his entire team would be so devoted to him and trust his judgment and guidance in all things work and personal.

 The various relationships are well played.
 Key among them is the romance between Kate and her ex-boyfriend Odaka Yuichiro (Emoto Tasuku), and the jealousy her other ex Nonaka Haruki (Shigeoka Daiki) feels upon seeing them together.
 Kate and Odaka worked together before he quit news photography and turned to wildlife photography, and he often pops by the newsroom and is still doing the occasional job for East.
 There is a special connection between Kate and Odaka that goes beyond their former relationship as lovers and colleagues – it is something that still ties them together, more so when Kate realises she was a fool for having given Odaka up over something trival, as he is now married with a child.
 It doesn’t help that Odaka is constantly looking out for Kate and going above and beyond for her (such as when he gets stabbed while trying to save her from a raving madwoman).
 While one could see the affair coming, it was how it was portrayed and developed that makes it perhaps worthy of understanding, if not sympathy.
 There is a lot of “inbreeding” in the media, legal and medical professions because of the long hours people spend working together, and I did not have problems with the affair because it is very typical of what happens when two people who have worked so closely for so long never made a clean break even though they thought they did.
 It is ironic though that Kate found herself tangled in an affair, for her mother was involved in one too, and East specialises in exposing adultery issues, among other scandals.
 That said, the development of Kate and Odaka was fairly low-key and did not seem to be romanticising adultery, even if it did make a compelling case for (or against) emotional (in)fidelity.
 If anything, one could probably call it collateral damage, especially given the ending where Odaka acknowledges their timing is always off and he and Kate presumably never cross paths again.